igniterealtime/Smack/documentation/developer/stanzas.md

 All classes which subclass `TopLevelStreamElement` and `ExtensionElement` must either

 1. be immutable (and ideally provide a Builder)
-2. implemented `TypedCloneable`
+2. implement `TypedCloneable`

 and must be `Serializable`.
 The reason that it must be either 1. or 2. is that it makes no sense to clone an inmutable instance.
+The preferred option is 1.

 Note that there is legacy code in Smack which does not follow these rules.
-Patches welcome.
+Patches are welcome.

 ExtensionElement
 ================